kshyatt/Spin-Models-on-GPU/README.md

 Introduction
 -------------------
-This code is intended to simulate the 2D Heisenberg, 2D XY, and 1D transverse field Ising models.
+This code is intended to simulate the 1D and 2D Heisenberg, 2D XY, and 1D and 2D transverse field Ising models.
 The 2D models are simulated on variety of square <a href="http://arxiv.org/pdf/cond-mat/0608507">Betts</a> lattices.
 It generates the sparse Hamiltonian in COO format and then applies the Lanczos method to it.

 The GPU code is based off of CPU code written by Roger Melko.